coleslaw-org/coleslaw/docs/hacking.md

    `get-updated-files` for the case where no revision is passed.
 2. We could also add command-line tools/scripts to run coleslaw, set up the db for incremental builds, scaffold a new post, etc. for new users.
-   Xach's buildapp may be useful here. frog and hakyll are good points of inspiration here.
+   Xach's buildapp or cl-launch would be useful here. frog and hakyll are good points of inspiration as well.

 ### Plugin Constraints